Article | Last updated: 09/05/2019 | Ministry of Children and Families

 Care centres for unaccompanied asylum seekers under the age of 15 years are to give the children the necessary care and security and ensure that they receive the follow-up and treatment they require.

 This means, among other things, following up in relation to schools, health services, etc. The child is to be cared for at the care centre until the immigration authorities reach a decision on the asylum case and the child is settled in a municipality or leaves the country.

 The Norwegian Child Welfare Act applies to all children in Norway irrespective of their residency status.
 If the child welfare service receives a report concerning a child who has the status of an asylum seeker, the report is to be followed up in accordance with the same procedures as those which apply to other child welfare cases.

-The Ministry of Children, Equality and Social Inclusion has prepared a circular called: The child welfare service's responsibility for unaccompanied minor asylum seekers and other minors in reception centres, care centres and municipalities.
+The Ministry of Children and Families has prepared a circular called: The child welfare service's responsibility for unaccompanied minor asylum seekers and other minors in reception centres, care centres and municipalities.